a-brassard/ACORN/README.md

 <img src="/readme/ACORN.png" alt="A cute illustration of an acorn character." width="50">

-Home repository for the dataset introduced in [ACORN: Aspect-wise Commonsense Reasoning Explanation Evaluation](...).
+Home repository for the dataset introduced in [ACORN: Aspect-wise Commonsense Reasoning Explanation Evaluation](...).*
 ACORN contains 3,500 human-written and LLM-generated explanations with aspect-wise quality ratings given by humans.

 ![Five human raters evaluating an explanation of the answer for a commonsense reasoning question.
 Ratings for 3500 explanations are aggregated into a dataset.](/readme/Illustration.png)

+\*The link will be updated when the paper is published.

 # Data
 The entire dataset is contained in `ACORN.jsonl`.
 Each row consists of an explanation, related information, aggregated (majority-voted) ratings, and the full set of individual worker ratings.